 When it comes to vaccination decisions that rely on the workings of the immune system, there is no difference between what your doctor must decide and what your veterinarian must decide.
 The glaring difference is that physicians only give you vaccinations when it has been shown that they are required and in your best interests.
 Veterinarians are much more likely to give vaccines frequently and without any research that backs that decision up.
-Because there has been next to nothing published on the relationship of veterinary vaccines to autoimmune/autoinflammatory disease, I rely on the experiences of laboratory animals like mice (ref) and the experiences of humans.
+Because there has been next to nothing published on the relationship of veterinary vaccines to autoimmune/autoinflammatory disease, I must rely on experiments in laboratory animals such as mice and the experiences of humans. (read here)

 What Is “Self” And Why Is It Important?

 For your pet’s immune system to battle disease invaders, it has to know the difference between all the proteins that normally make up its body and those that don’t belong there.